-The tug was later acquired by the Disch Construction Company where she was renamed as the Jersey Coast.
+In 1979, the tug was acquired by the Hudson River Towing Company of New York, New York.
+Where she was renamed as the H.R.
+4.

-She was then acquired by Barker Marine, Incorporated where she was renamed as the John C. Barker.
+In 1987, she was acquired by Barker Marine Limited of New York, New York.
+Where she was renamed as the John C. Barker.

-In 2004, she was acquired by Roehrig Maritime of Staten Island, New York where she was renamed as the Francis E. Roehrig, named for Roehrig Maritime founder Christopher Roehrig's father.
+In 1994, she was acquired by Captain Christopher Roehrig of the Roehrig Maritime Company of Staten Island, New York.
+Where she was renamed as the Francis E. Roehrig.
+She was named for Captain Roehrig's father.

-The tug underwent an extensive overhaul at Atlantic Drydock of Jacksonville, Florida that included changing out the two Caterpillar D-398 engines (originally rated at 1,300 horsepower) with new Caterpillar 3512 main engines for a rated 2,400 horsepower.
+In 2004, the tug underwent an extensive overhaul at Atlantic Drydock of Jacksonville, Florida.
+The overhaul included included changing out the two original, Caterpillar D-398 diesel engines (rated at 1,300 horsepower.)
+With two, new Caterpillar 3512 diesel engines for rated 2,400 horsepower.
 A new steering system, overhauling and replacement of propeller shafts, propellers and rudders, as well as the installation of Fernstrum keel coolers.
 The tug's hull and topside were blasted and painted as well.

-In 2007, Roehrig Maritime was acquired by K-Sea Transportation Partners of East Brunswick, New Jersey where the tug was renamed as the Aegean Sea.
+In 2006, the tug was acquired by the K-Sea Transportation Partnership of East Brunswick, New Jersey.
+Where she was renamed as the Aegean Sea.